ionescu-cristina/Social-Snapshot/README.md

 - git clone https://github.com/ionescu-cristina/Social-Snapshot.git
 - cd Social-Snapshot

+## Database Configuration
+- After renaming .env.example to .env, open the .env file and update the database settings to match your created database (in this case, socialsnapshot).
+- The standard settings for a MySQL database would look like this:

+DB_CONNECTION=mysql
+DB_HOST=127.0.0.1
+DB_PORT=3306
+DB_DATABASE=socialsnapshot
+DB_USERNAME=root
+DB_PASSWORD=

+- Adjust DB_USERNAME and DB_PASSWORD according to your database configuration.

+## Run in cmd
 - composer install
 - npm install
 - npm run dev

+## Running Migrations

+php artisan migrate

+## Generating Application Key

+php artisan key:generate

 ## Usage
 To run the application, use: